ahrtr/gocontainer/README.md

 ```

 # Contribute to this repo
 Anyone is welcome to contribute to this repo.
-Feel free to fork this repo, and submit pull requests.
+Please raise an issue firstly, then fork this repo and submit a pull request.

 Currently this repo is under heavily development, any helps are appreciated!